The various familiars, paladin mounts, animal companions and other pets affiliated with the characters.

 - Sarcastic Devotee: Since they mended their differences, he's a loyal familiar for his wizard, but never shy from calling out the elf's mistakes.

-- So Proud of You: To V in "No Running, No Hiding".
+- So Proud of You: To V in "No Running, No Hiding" over them becoming more trusting and willing to admit their mistakes/move past them.
 V tolerates it, though still feels too guilty to deserve praise.

 - Talking Animal: A trait for raven familiars, though before he refused to talk in anything but his native raven given V's mistreatment of him, and therefore only communicated in caws and through V's empathic link.Vaarsuvius: I thought you said that speaking in Common was demeaning!